 New York Fashion Week takes place twice a year.
 Once in September for the spring/summer collection and again in February for the fall/winter collections.
 The first ever New York Fashion Week took place in 1943 and was created by Eleanor Lambert, promotional director of the New York Dress Institute.
-Spring/summer collections will be shown from September 8 – 15 this year.
 New York Fashion Week: Men’s takes place once in July and again in late January/early February.
-Spring/summer 2017 will be presented this year from July 11 – 14.

 Prior to Fall 2015, the venue for New York Fashion Week was the Lincoln Center when Mercedes-Benz was the sponsor.
 Once WME/IMG took over, the two new main venues became Skylight Clarkson Square and Skylight Moynihan Station, the first of which is also New York Fashion Week: Men’s primary venue.
 Chelsea Piers and Park Avenue Armory have also become popular locations for shows and events, with a few other shows scattered throughout downtown Manhattan.
 Iconic venues include the Hammerstein Ballroom chosen for Marc Jacobs’ Spring 2017 show or the Museum of Modern Art used for Carolina Herrera’s Spring 2018 show.